kateuj/coffee_cram/README.md

 * I used Visual Studio Code to create, edit, preview and push my code to my Github repository.
 * Git and Github for version control.
-* I used Procreate for my sketches, planning and design work, as well for producing the logo, hero background image and both animated GIFs on the site.
+* I used Procreate for my graphics, planning and design work.
+* Balsamiq for wireframes.
 * Figma was used as a design board to lay out my wireframes and keep a copy of my design thought process all in one place.
 * Adobe Photoshop was used to create visual mock-ups for this document, as well as reformatting all my images as .webp files to reduce file size and in turn improve the performance of my site.
+* EmailJS was used in the background to help me create a functional contact form.

 # Code